kubestellar/kubestellar/docs/content/direct/packaging.md

 using a tag that equals the ocm/clusteradm version that the image was built from.

-This image is used by the [ocm PostCreateHook](#ocm-postcreatehook) to initialize an ITS as an Open Cluster Management hub.
+This image is used by the [core Helm chart](#kubestellar-core-helm-chart) to initialize an ITS as an Open Cluster Management hub.

 ### Helm CLI container image